SFblair/RadIckle_client-/README.md

 Make sure to run with a skyblock client or a fps client such as labymod or optfine To best fix the performance

-There will be decompiler to make sure it is not a rat
+There will have a decompiler to make sure it is not a rat